Elephant stables

 Sakleshpura

-Popular for tea and coffee estates, Sakleshpura is a hill station in the Western Ghats region.
-Sakleshpura is one of my favourite destinations in Karnataka.
-The landscapes and the weather are amazing and dreamy.
+Renowned for its lush tea and coffee estates, Sakleshpura is a charming hill station within the Western Ghats region.
+Personally, Sakleshpura holds a special place in my heart as one of my favourite destinations in Karnataka, with its enchanting landscapes and delightful weather.

 Coastal Karnataka

-With stunning beaches and landscapes, Coastal Karnataka covers coastal towns along the Arabian Sea.
-Also called as Tulunadu, Coastal Karnataka is popular for cultural dances such as Yakshagana and Bhoota Kola.
+Blessed with stunning beaches and picturesque landscapes, Coastal Karnataka stretches along the scenic coastline of the Arabian Sea.
+Also known as Tulunadu, this region is renowned for its vibrant cultural heritage, including traditional dances such as Yakshagana and Bhoota Kola.

 Mangalore

-Mangalore or Mangaluru is a port city along the Arabian Sea and is a major commercial centre in Karnataka.
-It is famous for coconut trees and cuisine, Mangalore is one of the safest cities in India.
+Mangalore, or Mangaluru, stands as a prominent port city along the shores of the Arabian Sea, serving as a vital commercial hub in Karnataka.
+Renowned for its abundance of coconut trees and delectable cuisine, Mangalore also prides itself on being one of the safest cities in India.

 Udupi and Manipal